 Why can some people drink socially their entire lives and never develop a problem while others succumb to addiction in only a matter of months?
 The National Institute on Drug Abuse (NIDA) outlines the main reasons why people get addicted to drugs and alcohol.

 Risk factors can be internal or external.
 People who grow up in certain environments or suffer from mental health issues are more likely to become addicts.
-NIDA lists six primary risk factors for drug misuse:
+NIDA lists six primary risk factors

 - Aggressive behavior in childhood